How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived

-(To 1) The results of the validating and pilot phase were used to decide which ChatGPT responses are used in the final instrument.
+(1) The results of the validating and pilot phase were used to decide which ChatGPT responses are used in the final instrument.
 Generally, we implemented the ChatGPT responses into the instrument which were rated \textit{worst} and \textit{best} on average throughout all criteria and all participants in the pilot study.
 To choose a third response, we took additional qualitative criteria into account, such as the differentiability between different responses.
 For example, if all but one responses share a certain type of explanation, we implemented also the one that used another type of explanation.
-The precise reason for every response that was implemented or not implemented is given in Table \ref{tab:qandr} in the appendix. \\ (To 2) The experts rated the sample solution highest in all five categories, so they can be assumed to be suitable as such.
+The precise reason for every response that was implemented or not implemented is given in Table \ref{tab:qandr} in the appendix. \\ (2) The experts rated the sample solution highest in all five categories, so they can be assumed to be suitable as such.
 One expert rated the sample solution of Question 1 as unsuitable.
 Based on the written feedback, response 1.4 (sample solution) was improved by adding a missing condition (cf. Table \ref{tab:qandr}).
 Also, one expert rated the sample solution of Question 2 as unsuitable but did not give any reason, so we could not take that judgment into account in the revision of this solution.
 One expert rated the sample solution of question 3 as unsuitable but stated in the comment that they rushed through and probably didn't read the question correctly.